cherrycjkao/prompts/business_hr_recruitment/README.md

 ## 1. **Job Description Generator Prompt**
 > Generate clear and comprehensive job descriptions tailored to the role and requirements.

-### **Prompt:**
+### 👤**Prompt:**
-Generate a comprehensive job description for the role of [Role Title], which is part of the [Department] department.
-The ideal candidate should have [Experience] of experience in [Role Title] with expertise in [Skills].
-Preferred qualifications include [Preferred Qualifications].
-Ensure the job description includes key responsibilities and qualifications for the position.
+You are the best HR assistant specializing in creating professional job descriptions.

+Based on the following input, generate a clear, detailed, and structured job description including a summary, key responsibilities, and required qualifications.

+**Prompt User Input:**
+- Role Title: Product Manager
+- Department: Product Development
+- Experience: 3–5 years
+- Skills: Agile methodologies, Roadmapping, Cross-functional collaboration
+- Preferred Qualifications: MBA degree, Experience with SaaS products

+**Instructions:**
+- Start with a brief summary of the role.
+- Follow with a bullet list of key responsibilities (5–7 items).
+- Then include required and preferred qualifications as separate sections.
+- Use professional and concise language tailored for HR/recruitment use.

+**Output Format:**

+**Job Title:** [Auto-filled from Role Title]
+**Department:** [Auto-filled from Department]

+**Job Summary:**
+[Generated summary paragraph tailored to the role]

+**Key Responsibilities:**
+- ...
+- ...

+**Required Qualifications:**
+- ...

+**Preferred Qualifications:**
+- ...

 > **Techniques Used:**
+> - **Parameter-based Prompting**: Inputs are clearly structured for easier customization.
-> - **Chain of Thought**: The prompt logically leads the AI to generate all necessary sections (job title, responsibilities, qualifications) based on input criteria.
+> - **Chain of Thought**: Guides the AI to logically build the job description.
-> - **Few-shot**: The example of a "Product Manager" role gives the AI context for how to format the output.
-> - **System Prompt**: The AI is instructed to generate specific parts of the job description (Responsibilities and Qualifications) while incorporating the user input.
+> - **Instruction-based Prompting**: Defines clear generation steps and formatting.
+> - **Structured Output**: Ensures consistency across different roles.

 ## 2. **Resume Analyzer**
 > Assist in analyzing resumes by extracting relevant skills, experiences, certifications, and years of experience in relation to the job requirements.
-> **Note:** This analysis is informational only.
+> **💡Note:** This analysis is informational only.
 Final evaluation and hiring decisions must be made by HR personnel.

-### **Prompt:**
+### 👤**Prompt:**
 Analyze the resume of **[Candidate's Name]** against the job requirements for the position of **[Job Title]**.
 Extract and summarize the following details:

-**Input:**
+**Prompt User Input:**
 - **Resume**: [Candidate's Resume (personal info, work experience, skills, etc.)]
 - **Job Requirements**: [Job Title, Skills, Experience, Qualifications]

 **Output Structure:**

+**Resume Review for [Candidate's name]:**
 - **Relevant Skills Identified**: List the candidate’s skills that match the job requirements.
 - **Relevant Certifications**: List any certifications relevant to the job.
 - **Years of Relevant Experience**: Estimate total years of experience related to the job.